prodbuilder/udacity-nano-fullstack/linux-server/README.md

         - Configure and enable virtual host
         - Make `.git` directory not publicly accessible via a browser!
         - Change SQLite to Postgres DB
+    - Additional monitoring and upgrades
+        - Automatic upgrade with `unattended-upgrades`
+        - Monitor repeated unsuccessful attempts with `fail2ban`
+        - Monitor status of server with `glances`
 - References

 <!-- /MarkdownTOC -->